dc-js/dc.js/docs/api-latest.md

 Clear all filters associated with this chart.

 #### .select(selector)
-Execute in scope d3 single selection using the given selector and return d3 selection result.
+Execute d3 single selection in the chart's scope using the given selector and return the d3 selection.
 Roughly the same as:
 ```js
 d3.select("#chart-id").select(selector);
 ```
-This function is **not chainable** since it does not return a chart instance; however the d3 selection result is chainable from d3's perspective.
+This function is **not chainable** since it does not return a chart instance; however the d3 selection result can be chained to d3 function calls.

 #### .selectAll(selector)
 Execute in scope d3 selectAll using the given selector and return d3 selection result.
 Roughly the same as:
 ```js
 d3.select("#chart-id").selectAll(selector);
 ```
-This function is **not chainable** since it does not return a chart instance; however the d3 selection result is chainable from d3's perspective.
+This function is **not chainable** since it does not return a chart instance; however the d3 selection result can be chained to d3 function calls.

-#### .anchor([anchorChart/anchorSelector], [chartGroup])
+#### .anchor([anchorChart|anchorSelector|anchorNode], [chartGroup])
-Set the svg root to either be an existing chart's root or the first element returned from a d3 css string selector.
+Set the svg root to either be an existing chart's root; or any valid [d3 single selector](https://github.com/mbostock/d3/wiki/Selections#selecting-elements) specifying a dom block element such as a div; or a dom element or d3 selection.
 Optionally registers the chart within the chartGroup.
 This class is called internally on chart initialization, but be called again to relocate the chart.
 However, it will orphan any previously created SVG elements.

 #### .anchorName()
-Return the dom ID for chart's anchored location
+Returns the dom id for the chart's anchored location.

 #### .root([rootElement])
 Returns the root element where a chart resides.
-Usually it will be the parent div element where svg was created.
-You can also pass in a new root element however this is usually handled as part of the dc internal.
-Resetting root element on a chart outside of dc internal might have unexpected consequences.
+Usually it will be the parent div element where the svg was created.
+You can also pass in a new root element however this is usually handled by dc internally.
+Resetting the root element on a chart outside of dc internals may have unexpected consequences.

 #### .svg([svgElement])
 Returns the top svg element for this specific chart.
-You can also pass in a new svg element however this is usually handled as part of the dc internal.
-Resetting svg element on a chart outside of dc internal might have unexpected consequences.
+You can also pass in a new svg element, however this is usually handled by dc internally.
+Resetting the svg element on a chart outside of dc internals may have unexpected consequences.

 #### .resetSvg()
 Remove the chart's SVG elements from the dom and recreate the container SVG element.

 #### .filterPrinter([filterPrinterFunction])
-Set or get filter printer function.
-Filter printer function is used to generate human friendly text for filter value(s) associated with the chart instance.
-By default dc charts shipped with a default filter printer implementation dc.printers.filter that provides simple printing support for both single value and ranged filters.
+Set or get the filter printer function.
+The filter printer function is used to generate human friendly text for filter value(s) associated with the chart instance.
+By default dc charts use a default filter printer `dc.printers.filter` that provides simple printing support for both single value and ranged filters.

 #### .turnOnControls() & .turnOffControls()
-Turn on/off optional control elements within the root element. dc.js currently support the following html control elements.
+Turn on/off optional control elements within the root element. dc currently supports the following html control elements.

-* root.selectAll(".reset") elements are turned on if the chart has an active filter.
-This type of control elements are usually used to store reset link to allow user to reset filter on a certain chart.
+* root.selectAll(".reset") - elements are turned on if the chart has an active filter.
+This type of control element is usually used to store a reset link to allow user to reset filter on a certain chart.
 This element will be turned off automatically if the filter is cleared.
 * root.selectAll(".filter") elements are turned on if the chart has an active filter.
 The text content of this element is then replaced with the current filter value using the filter printer function.
 This type of element will be turned off automatically if the filter is cleared.

 #### .transitionDuration([duration])
-Set or get animation transition duration(in milliseconds) for specific chart instance.
+Set or get the animation transition duration(in milliseconds) for this chart instance.
 Default duration is 750ms.

 #### .render()
-Invoke this method will force the chart to re-render everything from scratch.
-Generally it should be only used to render the chart for the first time on the page or if you want to make sure everything is redrawn from scratch instead of relying on the default incremental redrawing behaviour.
+Invoking this method will force the chart to re-render everything from scratch.
+Generally it should only be used to render the chart for the first time on the page or if you want to make sure everything is redrawn from scratch instead of relying on the default incremental redrawing behaviour.

 #### .redraw()
-Calling redraw will cause the chart to re-render delta in data change incrementally.
+Calling redraw will cause the chart to re-render data changes incrementally.
 If there is no change in the underlying data dimension then calling this method will have no effect on the chart.
-Most of the chart interaction in dc library will automatically trigger this method through its internal event engine, therefore you only need to manually invoke this function if data is manipulated outside of dc's control; for example if data is loaded on a periodic basis in the background using crossfilter.add().
+Most chart interaction in dc will automatically trigger this method through internal events (in particular [dc.redrawAll](#dcredrawallchartgroup)); therefore, you only need to manually invoke this function if data is manipulated outside of dc's control (for example if data is loaded in the background using `crossfilter.add()`).

 #### .hasFilter([filter])
 Check whether is any active filter or a specific filter is associated with particular chart instance.